onestudio-co/bond-docs/docs/core-concepts/service-providers.md

 }
 ```

 This service provider only defines a `register` method, and uses that method to define an implementation of `RssReader` in the service container.
-If you're not yet familiar with Bond's service container, check out [its documentation](/docs/container).
+If you're not yet familiar with Bond's service container, it's based on GetIt and provides dependency injection throughout your application.

 #### Bindings and Singletons